haglobah/manzanit0.github.io/_posts/2020-09-09-optimising-crawler.md

 ---
 layout: post
-title: Optimising a web crawler in Elixir
+title: "Elixir: Optimising a web crawler"
 author: Javier Garcia
-category: Elixir
+category: elixir
-tags: Elixir, concurrency
+tags: elixir, concurrency
 ---

 This is a really quick summary of how I optimised my personal web crawler.
 You